proutyio/operatingsystems/Concurrency_1/readme.md

 and the LaTeX write up.
 In order to build the files plese complete the following, in order:

-Note: All commands should be run from the Concurrency_1 directory within the OSU_CS444 repo
+Note: All commands should be run from the Homework_One_18/ directory

 LaTeX Writing Assignment: